GameHackingDotOrg/artemis-ps2-archive/Core_Launcher/README.txt

 	I don't take any credits for the dev9 driver, this is just the original Marcus R. Brown dev9 driver shrinked off from poweroff support.

- 	A lot of credits goes to Polo and maybe indirectly to ffgriever for the all part of code in the EE core that hooks IOP reset and allow to rewrite some IRX from the Game IOP replacement image, or/and reload additional modules after that (code borrowed to HDProject).
+ 	A lot of credits goes to Polo and to ffgriever for the all part of code in the EE core that hooks IOP reset and allow to rewrite some IRX from the Game IOP replacement image, or/and reload additional modules after that (code borrowed to HDProject).

  	Credits goes to dlanor & EP for the function the parses the .CNF files reliably (code borrowed to uLaunchElf).

+	Many thanks to ffgriever & misfire for sharing sources and knowledge.

  	A lot of thanks to LBGSHI for meticulous tests.

 //-----------------------------------------------------------------------//